hypergonial/hikari-arc/docs/getting_started.md

 !!! warning
     For the purposes of this example, the token is inserted directly into the source file.
 You should try to **avoid doing this**, and instead store the token in a [.env](https://pypi.org/project/python-dotenv/) file or similar.

 Paste the code above into a file and run it.
-The bot should start, register the command we defined, which should now be invokable via `/hi` in any server the bot is present in.
+The bot should start, register the command you defined, which should now be invokable via `/hi` in any server the bot is present in.

 ??? bug "Troubleshooting common setup mistakes"